segunolamidegitup/ogunlab/README.md

 ## Ecommerce website

 I created a payment Woocomerce addon called ICS.
-The live site is down at the moment and here is the link to the plugin. https://github.com/segunolamidegitup/ics
+The live site is down at the moment and here is the link to the plugin. https://github.com/segunolamidegitup/ics.
+Payment Portal DOC: https://portal.icsaccess.com/docs/query_api_integration/

 ## Crypto Investment website